beziti19/beziti19/README.md

 The Structure of lstat() Function</p>

         <p>The system called lstat() function returns a structure called stat structure.
-The data members of that stat structure are:
+The data members of that stat structure are:</p>

 <li> st_mode: the file permissions and file type information.
 </li>